gravesee/binnr/README.md

 The raw values of the Embarked attribtue are mapped to the WoE value found in the Embarked `bin` object.

-### Logistic Regression
+### Fit a LASSO Regression Model

-Once the variable transoformations have been applied, a logistic regression model may be fit.
-We will be applying a new logistic regression algorithm called `LASSO`.
-It fits the model and performs variable selection at the same time.
+Once the variable transformations have been applied, a logistic regression model may be fit.
+Both variable reduction and parameter fitting may be done *at the same time* using [LASSO regression](http://statweb.stanford.edu/~tibs/lasso.html).
-More about LASSO regression can be found [here](http://statweb.stanford.edu/~tibs/lasso.html).

-LASSO regression requires that we specify a penalty argument to constrain the coefficients.
-We will be using cross-validation to determine this parameter automatically.
-Furthermore, since our variables are already transformed the way we like, we will also force the parameters to be greater than zero.
-This will prevent any "flips" from occuring in our final model.

-And here is the raw variable crossed with the transformed variable:
+LASSO regression is very similar to logistic regression with one modification.
+When finding the model coefficients, it adds a penalty term to the error function that is being minimized.
+This penalty is the sum of the absolute value of the model parameters.
+This penalty has the very attractive effect of producing a sparse solution (many coefficents are zero).

+LASSO regression also supports coefficient constraints.
+Using these constraints it can be mandated that the final model coefficients are all positive.
+Using this constraint prevents any flips from occuring in the final model fitting step.
+All of the relationships observed on margin are preserved.

 ```
 Warning: package 'glmnet' was built under R version 3.2.1